Pedr0Rocha/1-billion-row-challenge/readme.md

 Great!
 We managed to get to ~10 seconds.

 But of course, we still have some work to do.
+This is our "Most Wanted" poster now:

 ![Flame](flamegraph-attempt-6.png)
+_most wanted poster_